Joyce Sylvester

 Joyce Juanita Sylvester (born 19 September 1965) is a Dutch politician and administrator.
 A member of the Labour Party (PvdA), she served as a member of the Senate from 2003 to 2015.

 Early life and career

 Sylvester was born in Amsterdam, and she was raised in a family with 3 sisters.
-Her parents had emigrated from Surinam to the Netherlands early 60s.
+Her parents had emigrated from Suriname to the Netherlands early 60s.
 Her mother was managing caretaker of the Amsterdam mayoral residence.
 After completing her secondary education, Sylvester studied communication and information management at Utrecht University and political science at the University of Amsterdam, graduating in 1991.
 While studying, she worked as a sports journalist for the newspaper Het Parool.
 Following her graduation, she worked as financial policy officer at the Dutch Ministry of Transport and as a civil servant for the municipality of Amsterdam.
 She obtained her PhD in 2000 from the faculty of law of the VU University of Amsterdam with a doctoral dissertation on privatization of government services.
 She worked in the private sector afterwards.